 Travel in northwestern direction noozis, follow a radiant sign that you will see appearing soon in the western sky and you will find your destination.”

 Part 2: The Journey

-Not only had the travelers to conquer violent storms and almost insurmountable natural barriers such as waterfalls, swamps, wild-streaming rivers and whirlpools and undercurrents and vast lakes studded with countless islands inhabited by little spirits and often covered with treacherous mists; they were also hindered by hungry bears and wolves and bobcats and by makonosedjig (bearwalkers: medicine persons possessing the power of izhinaagwi’idizowin, or shapeshifting) and a myriad of dreaded manidoog such as cannibalistic wiindigoog and deceitful nibiinaabekwewag (Mermaids), and particularly by mishibizhiwag and mishiginebigoog, catlike and serpentlike underwater spirits, guardians of the waters who controlled the moods of the lakes and rapids and currents that they had to cross.
+Not only had the travelers to conquer violent storms and almost insurmountable natural barriers such as waterfalls, swamps, wild-streaming rivers and whirlpools and undercurrents and vast lakes studded with countless islands, often covered with treacherous mists and inhabited by little mischievous spirits; they were also hindered by hungry bears and wolves and bobcats and by makonosedjig (bearwalkers: medicine persons possessing the power of izhinaagwi’idizowin, or shapeshifting) and a myriad of dreaded manidoog such as cannibalistic wiindigoog and deceitful nibiinaabekwewag (Mermaids), and particularly by mishiginebigoog, serpentlike underwater spirits, guardians of the waters who controlled the moods of the lakes and rapids and currents that they had to cross.
 In many occasions Gibwanasii depended on the strategic mind and the tracking and hunting skills of Marten, the hardiness of Wolverine, the astuteness of Squirrel, the empathy and sacrifice of the Chipmunk, the fighting power of Lynx, the slyness of Fox, the audacity of Fisher, the willpower of Badger, the swiftness of Hare, and, last but not least, the wisdom and resourcefulness of Beaver…

 Blood of the Giant Beaver